Andrew Esiebo: Residencies

-Esiebo has completed a number of artistic residencies including a five-month stay in Paris under Cultures France's Visa Pour Creation, a three-month residency at the Gasworks in London as part of the Africa Beyond programme and a three-month residency at the Gyeonggi Creation Center in [South Korea] December 2011.
+Esiebo has completed a number of artistic residencies including a five-month stay in Paris under Cultures France's Visa Pour Creation, a three-month residency at the Gasworks in London as part of the Africa Beyond programme and a three-month residency at the Gyeonggi Creation Center in South Korea December 2011.

 In 2008, Esiebo, released the ongoing exhibition Eyes from South to West that was part of a residency in London initiated by Africa Beyond in partnership with Gasworks International Residency Programme, in association with The Photographers' Gallery.
 The exhibition explores the experiences of individuals and families who migrated from Nigeria to Europe through photography and audio interviews.
-The exhibition sough to expose the tensions between the dreams of starting a new life abroad and the realities that occur alongside.
+The exhibition sought to expose the tensions between the dreams of starting a new life abroad and the realities that occur alongside.
 The project builds on Esiebo's approach to documentary photography which focuses on building relationships and trust to produce a genuine involvement with his surroundings.